Traumatic Incident Reduction (TIR)

 Unblocking is an Applied Metapsychology technique which is one of three methods taught in the Traumatic Incident Reduction Workshop(TIR) This technique makes use of repetitive questions concerning a particular relationship, situation, choice or issue that a client does not have clarity about.

 We block our own awareness, or allow it to be blocked for different reasons – we may be afraid of the consequences of knowing the truth about a particular situation; we may be ashamed of what we have to face if we become fully aware or we may be scared of having to take responsibility for a particular situation.
 We prevent our own awareness by adopting some sort of avoidance strategy.
 We may deny or rationalize the fact that we have an abrasive way of speaking to our colleagues; we may ignore our own contribution to a conflict-ridden relationship or conceal certain information in order to create a better image.
-This is usually out of our own awareness and prevents us from fully confronting and resolving a particular situation of concern of discomfort.
+This is usually out of our own awareness and prevents us from fully confronting and resolving a particular situation of concern or discomfort.

-The questions in the Unblocking technique are designed in such a way that it allows the client to inspect a number of such blocks repetitively, one at a time, without any inputs from the facilitator, in order to “see through” or remove the block in order to reach clarity about the area of interest.
+The questions in the Unblocking technique are designed in such a way that it allows the client to inspect a number of such blocks repetitively, one at a time, without any inputs from the facilitator, in order to “see-through” or remove the block in order to reach clarity about the area of interest.

 Expanded Application (EA) Techniques

-- On the Traumatic Incident Reduction (TIR) Expanded Applications workshop, the skills taught on the basic TIR workshop are further developed and strengthened.
+- On the Traumatic Incident Reduction (TIR) Expanded Applications workshop, the skills taught in the basic TIR workshop are further developed and strengthened.
 In addition, a number of new techniques designed to address other traumatic situations are included such as a way to handle a feared future trauma.
 This will equip the facilitator (counsellor) to deal with more diverse situations presented by viewers (clients)

 Life Stress Reduction (LSR) Techniques

 The Life Stress Reduction workshop is, like the Traumatic Incident Reduction workshop, based on Applied Metapsychology.
-During the workshop, a number of techniques are taught to address different stressful life situations as well as personal growth.
+During the workshop, several techniques are taught to address different stressful life situations as well as personal growth.
 Like all other Applied Metapsychology work, it is based on following a strict protocol, adhering to certain rules of facilitation and employing specific communication skills.
 A client (viewer), is assisted by the counsellor (facilitator) to explore his/her mental environment at his/her own pace in a very safe environment without any input from the facilitator.
 This enables the viewer to face and deal with these stressful situations in his/her life in an organized way.
 It is intended to address and resolve emotionally charged scenes, situations, issues and the distress caused to the viewer by some individuals or life circumstances.
 It allows clients to systematically inspect the past and enable them to function more effectively in the present.
 The effectiveness of the outcome, mostly in a relatively short time, is very rewarding to both the viewer and the facilitator.
 A very valuable set of skills will be added to the repertoire of the counsellor during this three-day workshop.

 Like in all other Applied Metapsychology methods, the client chooses which issues he/she wants to focus on.
 The material is taught in a very interactive way – the theory is taught and demonstrated by the use of DVDs after which the techniques are practised.
 A certificate of attendance will be issued by Applied Metapsychology International (AMI).